Why Most People Never Leave Their Comfort Zone

 The Emotional Cost of Leaving the Comfort Zone

-Even when people genuinely want change, they often avoid it because it feels emotionally expensive.
+Even when people genuinely want change, they often avoid it because it feels emotionally costly.
+To leave comfort zone behaviors behind is rarely just a practical change — it’s an emotional one.

 It can involve things like: